-The project request form is housed within Project for the Web and is designed to capture the idea of a potential project - giving us enough information to decide whether it is a project and what resources it may require.
+idea of a potential project - giving us enough information to decide whether it is a project and what resources it may require.
 The outcome could also be that we don't define it as a project or that our resources are all working on higher priority projects.
 Programme Manager Programme Manager Programme Manager gathers basic info adds request to identifies project and completes the project priority needs with Directors project request form spreadsheet This could be via: Project request form Project Priority 1.
-BCP corporate

-- 2. Annual planning with directorates e.g. service strategies / policy drivers - 3.
-BAU as a service need e.g. service - 4.
+BCP corporate submitted in PftW spreadsheet · Generates the priority strategic plans e.g. Includes scale requests corporate strategy / assessment rating that will need transformation to be added to the project request strategy plans 4.
 Response to an incident / emergency (various) e.g. oil spill

+2. Annual planning with directorates e.g. service strategies / policy drivers 3.
+BAU as a service need e.g. service